michalc/geolog/PREFERENCES.md

 - Prefer to be able to test changes to infrastructure before it is live rather than after (tricky and I have never acheived this!)
 - Prefer to have less stateful infratructure over more
 - Prefer to have shorter-lived state over longer-lived state
-- Prefer to let someone else maintain anything stateful (i.e. the servers) over maintaining them myself
+- Prefer to let someone else maintain anything stateful (i.e. the servers) over maintaining them myself.

 ## Dependencies

+- Prefer to write own code over using a dependency.
-- Prefer to have fewer over more
+- Prefer to write own code over hacking around a dependency's limitations.

 ## Security